RyanSelesnik/A-Framework-for-Robot-Autonomy/README.md

   - Run `sudo make install` to install Ceres.
   - Install `ros-noetic-ddynamic-reconfigure`: `sudo apt-get install ros-noetic-ddynamic-reconfigure`.
 - **Download the Trajectory Planner Code and Compile**
-  - Clone the Ego-Planner repository: `https://github.com/Alex-yanranwang/Sysal-Autonomous-Drone.git`.
+  - Clone the Ego-Planner repository: `https://github.com/Alex-yanranwang/A-Framework-for-Robot-Autonomy.git`.
-  - Navigate to the repository directory: `cd Sysal-autonomous-drone`.
+  - Navigate to the repository directory: `cd A-Framework-for-Robot-Autonomy`.
   - Run `catkin_make` to compile the code.
   - Source the workspace setup file: `source devel/setup.bash`.
   - Launch the simulation: `roslaunch ego_planner single_run_in_sim.launch`.
-  - Press the `G` key on the keyboard in Rviz, then click the left mouse button to select the target point for the drone.
+  - Press the `G` key on the keyboard in Rviz, then click the left mouse button to select the target point for the robot.

 ## Installation on the tools of network communication and configration
 - **VSCode Installation**